ISTANBUL TRAVEL HACKS

-- Istanbul is a very large and crowded city, all the places in Istanbul are not safe to have an overnight stay.
+- All the places in Istanbul are not safe to have an overnight stay.
 Better to have a Hotel around Sultanahmet and Taksim Regions.
-This can also save your time to join many activities and Tours in Istanbul.
+This can also save your time to join activities and Tours in Istanbul.

 - Better to have a minimum of 2 Days in Istanbul.
 At least to visit the main highlights of the city.

-- The most interesting places in Istanbul located on the European side.
+- The most interesting place in Istanbul located on the European side.
 However, you can leave a day to visit the Asian side of Istanbul too, if you have enough time.

 - Summer is humid and hot around 30 – 40 degrees.
 Winter is snowy and cold around -15 to 0.
 So, better to bring suitable clothes.

 - No need to have pre-arranged entrance tickets for the Museums, you may purchase them at the entrances.